chanturia/TAU_PHP_API_CLIENT/docs/Api/BrandApi.md

 Searches a Brand based on single brand id.
-Returns JSON Brand Object with brand id and brand name.

 ### Example
 ```php